mnamegaurav/mnamegaurav/README.md

 <br/>

- - 🔭 An Independant Full Stack Developer, Freelancer, Educator. <a href="https://www.linkedin.com/in/mnamegaurav/detail/recent-activity/shares/">LinkedIn</a>
+ - 🔭 A Full Stack Software Engineer & Educator. <a href="https://www.linkedin.com/in/mnamegaurav/detail/recent-activity/shares/">LinkedIn</a>
- - 🌱 Building Full Stack Web Applications in Python/Django+NextJS.
+ - 🌱 Expert in Building Full Stack Web Applications in JavaScript(TypeScript) & Python.
- - 👯 In love with GNU Linux, using it on my regular system for years, BTW I love Arch Linux.
+ - 👯 In love with GNU Linux(In EMA with MacOS), using it on my regular system for years, BTW I love Arch Linux.
- - 😄 Living my life, enjoying my freelancing and sharing knowledge on LinkedIn.
+ - 😄 Love traveling, talking to people and love sharing my knowledge on LinkedIn.
- - 🚴 Cyclist and love exploring new places.
+ - 🚴 Cyclist and a health freak.

 <br />